Skip to main content

 What is a Kernel?

 The kernel is the core part of any operating system.
 It runs in a privileged mode (kernel space) and has direct access to hardware.
 User applications run in user space and must interact with the kernel to perform any privileged operation (like reading a file or allocating memory).
-Think of the kernel as the “traffic controller” of your computer, making sure all requests from programs are handled safely and efficiently.
+Think of the kernel as the general manager of a large hotel.
+Guests (user programs) never interact directly with the plumbing, electrical wiring, or HVAC systems (hardware).
+Instead, they call the front desk (system call interface), which dispatches staff (kernel subsystems) to handle requests safely.
+A guest cannot rewire their room — they must go through management.
+This separation protects every guest from every other guest, and protects the building itself from careless occupants.

 Interview Frequency: High for systems roles